tavicu/homebridge-samsung-tizen/docs/features/keys.md

 If you don't have the icon on the Control Center it can be activated by going into `Settings` -> `Control Center`.

+From here you can also change the speaker volume of TV by pressing the phisical volume buttons on your phone / tablet.

 ![Features Keys](~@images/features.keys.jpg)

 ## Default mapping